artiepolanco/url_parser/README.md

 You can download this gem here : https://rubygems.org/gems/uri-query_params

-or you can install the from your Terminal using:
+or you can install the gem from your Terminal using:

 ```bash